Fee: Deceptive use

-Schooling
+Education

-At public universities and community colleges, students are charged tuition and matriculation, when can themselves be considered fees charged per credit hour.
+Private schools typically charge fees, and at public universities and community colleges, students are charged tuition and matriculation, when can themselves be considered fees charged per credit hour.
 However, the term student fees typically refers to additional charges which the student is required to pay, typically no matter how many hours the student is taking in the academic term.

 Commonly this is a student activity fee, which helps to fund student organisations, particularly those which are academic in nature; and those which serve all students equally, like student government and student media.
 A newer fee is the technology fee, which is often charged to students by schools when state government funding fails to meet needs for computers and other classroom technology.
 Students may also be charged a health fee which usually covers the campus nurse, and possibly a visit to a local clinic if the student is ill.

 Parking fees are normally optional, because students may not have their own automobiles.
 However, many U.S. schools are now forcing meal plans on their students, particularly those that stay in dorms, and some force freshmen to stay in the dorms.
 Generally, all fees except parking are covered under scholarships, whether they are from private, government, or lottery funds.
 However, at least one U.S. state (Georgia) began denying HOPE Scholarship money for any new fees added, even by its own state schools.

-Services Charge in Singapore, Taiwan and Hong Kong
+Services Charges in Singapore, Taiwan and Hong Kong

 Services Charge is a type of consumer and additional add-on fee and charge which is in place in Singapore, Taiwan and Hong Kong restaurants and food outlets to cover the cost of the primary services and all staff costs.
 The services charge in these territories is 10 per cent.
 Services fee and charge is collected by the private company restaurant and is not a government tax.

-Legal Requirement
+Legal requirement

 It is legal to charge Services Charges in restaurant and food outlets under Singapore, Taiwan and Hong Kong laws.
 However, restaurants and food outlets in these territories must legally disclose the charge/fee to customers who dine at the venue.
 Refusing or declining to disclose to customers an additional services charge is illegal under consumer law.
 Restaurants could face heavy fines or a warning.